osg-htc/docs/docs/resource-sharing/os-backfill-containers.md

 ---------------------------------

 The Docker image is kept in [DockerHub](https://hub.docker.com/r/opensciencegrid/osgvo-docker-pilot).
 In order to successfully start payload jobs:

-1. Configure authentication.
+1. **Configure authentication:**
-   OSG VO administrators can provide the token, which you can then pass to the container by volume mounting it as a file under `/etc/condor/tokens-orig.d/`.
+   Open Science Pool (OSP) administrators can provide the token, which you can then pass to the container by volume mounting it as a file under `/etc/condor/tokens-orig.d/`.
    If you are using Docker to launch the container, this is done with the command line flag `-v /path/to/token:/etc/condor/tokens-orig.d/flock.opensciencegrid.org`.
-   (Replace `/path/to/token` with the location you saved the token obtained from the OSG VO administrators.)
+   (Replace `/path/to/token` with the full path to the token you obtained from the OSP administrators.)
-2. Set `GLIDEIN_Site` and `GLIDEIN_ResourceName` to match the site name and resource name you registered in Topology, respectively.
+2. Set `GLIDEIN_Site` and `GLIDEIN_ResourceName` to match the site name and resource name that you registered in Topology, respectively.
 3. Set the `OSG_SQUID_LOCATION` environment variable to the HTTP address of your preferred Squid instance.
 4. _Recommended:_ Enable [CVMFS](#cvmfs) via one of the mechanisms described below.